Jimmy Doherty: Career

 In 2011, Jimmy's Farm 'Cambridge Sausage' was named in the top 10 sausages in the UK by The Independent.
 The sausage contains 93% pork from the farm and the recipe dates back to 1917.

 In December 2012, Jimmy and Jamie Oliver presented the Channel 4 series Jamie & Jimmy's Food Fight Club.
 Since 2014, Doherty has co-presented the prime-time Channel 4 series Jamie & Jimmy's Friday Night Feast alongside Jamie Oliver.

 Doherty and the team ensured conservation was at the forefront of their decisions and created areas at the farm for nature to blossom.
 As well as a flair for farming Doherty holds a passion for non-native species and, with a great team behind him, the farm applied for zoo status to help endangered species further afield.
-On 5 October 2016 Jimmy's Farm was awarded its zoo license from the local authority and Jimmy's Farm & Wildlife Park was born.
+On 5 October 2016 Jimmy's Farm was awarded its zoo licence from the local authority and Jimmy's Farm & Wildlife Park was born.
 The first three exotic species they welcomed were Reindeer, Tapirs and Meerkats.

 In 2016 Jimmy became the youngest ever President of the Rare Breeds Survival Trust a charity closely linked to his work and passions.
 In 2019 he became a patron of the British Beekeepers Association.
 He is also the patron of the British Hen Welfare Trust.

-In May 2019 Jimmy's Farm & Wildlife Park became accredited by the British and Irish Association of Zoos and Aquariums (BIAZA) who represent the best zoos and aquariums in Britain and Ireland that pride themselves on their excellent animal welfare, education, and conservation work.
+In May 2019 Jimmy's Farm & Wildlife Park became accredited by the British and Irish Association of Zoos and Aquariums (BIAZA) who represent zoos and aquariums in Britain and Ireland that pride themselves on animal welfare, education, and conservation work.
 In July 2021 Jimmy's Farm & Wildlife Park became the first recipient of the Rare Breed Survival Trust's new Rare Breeds Approved Associate accreditation.
-This has been awarded in recognition of the farm's excellence in education about the importance of Britain's endangered native livestock and equine breeds and its work to conserve their unique genetic characteristics.
+This has been awarded in recognition of the farm's excellence in education about the importance of Britain's endangered native livestock and equine breeds and its work to conserve their genetic characteristics.

+In October 2023, Doherty rescued Ewa, a polar bear rescued from the Orsa Wildlife Park, Swedish zoo that closed down in 2022.
+The polar bear enclosure cost over £1m pounds to construct, and is the largest polar bear enclosure in Europe.
+Two more polar bears, mother and daughters Flocke and Tala, joined the park from Nuremberg Zoo, Germany, in March 2024.